-Why build a privacy and technology center two thousand miles from Silicon Valley?
+Why build a privacy and technology center almost three thousand miles from Silicon Valley?
 Because most of the nation’s leading policymakers on privacy and surveillance can be found within ten to twenty blocks of Georgetown Law.

 Watch our Twitter account for events that are open to the public.